rs/tzsp/README.md

 # License

-Copyright 2016 Olivier Poitrey <rs@rhapsodyk.net>.
+Copyright 2016 Olivier Poitrey.
 All rights reserved.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.